Yggdrasil Logo

 Hnitbjorg Mountains

-The dwelling of the jötunn Suttung and his children Baugi and Gunnlod is located in two mountains that belong to him, forming a curious shape as if a giant axe had split them in half.
-Somewhere within these mountains, Suttung hides the mead of poetry, which Odin desires greatly.
+The abode of the jötunn Suttung and his sons Baugi and Gunnlod is in two mountains that belong to him, forming a curious shape as if a giant axe had split them in half.
+Somewhere within these mountains, Suttung hides the mead of poetry, which Odin desires with great eagerness.

 Ókólnir